brikis98/yevgeniy-brikman-homepage/_posts/2021-03-12-the-e-myth-revisited.md

 date: "2021-03-12"
 ---

-There is some really good content buried in this book...
+There is some excellent content buried in this book...
 But to find it, you'll have to wade through some sappy, cheesy, self-congratulatory dialogs with an imaginary owner of a new bakery business, plus a number of pseudo-philosophical nonsense rants on the beauty of life and business.
 Also, as you get deeper into the book, each chapter contains less and less valuable content, but more and more sloppy pitches for the author's consulting company; by the time you get to the marketing chapter, it's basically a few pages of filler, followed by "At Michael E Gerber Companies, we can help you with marketing..."
 Bleh.

 That said, there really _is_ some good stuff here, so as long as you're good at skimming past the BS, it's a worthwhile read for any entrepreneur.
 Here are some of my favorite insights: